What Is ERP Software Used For?

 What is ERP System and How it Works?

+What is ERP software used for the most in business?
 An ERP system usually contains multiple software and is tailored to the company’s processes needs.
 It incorporates the entire business process with every relevant detail cataloged and available to the relevant department, which makes ERP implementation an important process for successful use and ROI.

 According to Panorama’s independent ERP research, the following were top reasons why firms implemented ERP in the past year; 49% Replace out-of-date ERP software, 16% Replace homegrown systems, 15% Replace accounting software.
 20% Replace non-ERP systems / had no previous system.